nulldagger/mongo-seed/README.md

-# mongo-seed
+# mongo-seed (BETA)
 Built with testing MEAN applications in mind.
-Gives a developer a way to populate mongo databases from different data sources; functions, files, directories of JSON files.
+Gives a developer a way to populate mongo database from different data sources; functions, files, directories of JSON files.
 Also allows the developer to clean up the databases after the test.

 Also open to anyone who wants to build this out with more cool things.